bcgov/GDX-Analytics-Looker-cfms_block/README.md

 ## GDX Looker SBC

-This Block represents an instance of the Government of British Columbia’s Service BC [LookerML](https://docs.looker.com/data-modeling/learning-lookml/what-is-lookml) project.
-[LookerML](https://docs.looker.com/data-modeling/learning-lookml/what-is-lookml) is a language for describing dimensions, aggregates, calculations and data relationships in a SQL database.
+This Block represents an instance of the Government of British Columbia’s Service BC service analytics project.
+It is based on [Snowplow](https://snowplowanalytics.com/) and [Looker](https://looker.com/) .

-## Features

-Looker is a data vision tool that is used with Snowplow Analytics.
-It presents the data in various formats such as visuals, tables and maps and allows the user to customize the results with an interactive model.

 ## Project Status

-This project is currently at final development phases, however, GDX Analytics team will continue to update and maintain the LookerML files as required.
+This project is in production and the GDX Analytics Team will continue to update and maintain the project as required.

 ## Contents by Directory: